Reinforcement Learning Policy Recommendation for Interbank Network Stability: Model

-We now have all the elements to describe how traders select their counterpart in the interbank system, i.e. how lending arrangements are formed and evolve.
-We develop a measure of agent attractiveness to generate an endogenous mechanism of preferential attachment.
-Specifically, banks try to signal themselves in the interbank market by offering low interest rates or conspicuous supplies of liquidity.
-Although all agents start from the same initial conditions, as time goes by financial institutions are characterized by heterogeneous levels of their agent-specific variables.
-In line with this, the fitness of each agent $\mu_t^i$ is a combination between her liquidity relative to the highest liquidity provided in the market, $C_t^{\max}$, and her interest rate compared to the cheapest one, $r_t^{min}$, i.e.
+Although all agents start from the same initial conditions, financial institutions are characterized by heterogeneous levels of their agent-specific variables as time goes by.
+In line with this, the fitness of each agent $\mu_t^i$ is a combination of her liquidity relative to the highest liquidity provided in the market, $C_t^{\max}$, and her interest rate compared to the cheapest one, $r_t^{min}$, i.e.

 The parameter $\eta_t$ reflects a policy recommendation at time t, addressing the choice of the banking sector towards one of two possible strategies.
-On the one hand, $\eta$ approaching zero identifies an interbank system moving towards the cheapest interest rates, on the other hand $\eta$ close to one highlights a liquidity-based system.
-We refer the reader to the Subsection \ref{Subsec:learning} for a detailed explanation on the policy recommendation evolution: one of the main contribution of our work is to assume $\eta_t$ endogenously evolving over time through a reinforcement learning mechanism, modeling the will of the regulator to address the banking system toward the best credit strategy for system stability.
+On the one hand, $\eta$ approaching zero identifies an interbank system moving towards the cheapest interest rates.
+On the other hand, $\eta$ close to one highlights a liquidity-based system.
+The signal disseminated by the regulator that directs the system toward the optimal strategy can be interpreted as the central bank's announcement of the interest rate corridor.
+This corridor conditions the interbank interest rate and, consequently, the choice of each financial institution on her credit condition (see \cite{giannone_lenza_pill_reichlin_2011}).
+We refer the reader to Subsection \ref{Subsec:learning} for a detailed explanation of the policy recommendation evolution.
+One of the main contributions of our work is to assume $\eta_t$ endogenously evolving through a reinforcement learning mechanism, modeling the regulator's will to address the banking system toward the best credit strategy for system stability.
+It is worth emphasizing that, although in Eq.\ref{Eq:fitness} the public signal is homogeneous in the baseline model, banks' attractiveness remains highly heterogeneous as the private signals on the liquidity, $C^i_{t}$, and interest rate, $r^i_{t}$, are agent-specific.
+Let us assume, for example, that the system is directed towards a low-interest rate, $\eta=0$.
+Since interest rates in the fitness measure are bank-specific, interest rates applied by lenders to their clients are different.
+Furthermore, the liquidity supply of those lenders chosen to grant credit is also agent-specific, which ensures heterogeneity in granting credit.
+A similar dynamic applies to the case where the signal directs toward a high liquidity supply, i.e., $\eta=1$.
+In other words, the only element of homogeneity is the public signal that directs the system toward the optimally selected strategy\footnote{This assumption is modified in Sec \ref{herd}, where heterogeneity is also introduced in the public signal.}